This guide outlines how to use the Tor Browser on macOS.

 The first time Tor Browser starts, you'll get a window that allows you to modify some settings if necessary.
 You might have to come back and change some configuration settings, but go ahead and connect to the Tor network by clicking the Connect button.

-After clicking Connect, a new window will open with a green bar that will get longer as the Tor software starts up.
+A new window will open with a gray bar that illustrates Tor Browser connecting to the Tor network.

 The first time Tor Browser starts, it might take a long time; but be patient, within a minute or two Tor Browser will open and congratulate you.